 Some people have nightmares about oversleeping before an important meeting or showing up naked.
 As a portrait photographer, my biggest nightmare has always been showing up to a session without my camera or memory cards.

-You have spent time preparing your clients for what to expect from their session and easing their fears, so now you have to do the same for yourself.
+You have spent time preparing your clients on what to expect from their session and easing their fears, so now you have to do the same for yourself.

 The night before your session, make sure all your batteries are charged, the camera bag is packed and you have all the equipment you need ready to go.
 Waiting until the last minute can leave you rushing out the door without something you need.